IdentityServer/IdentityServer4/docs/topics/reference_tokens.rst

     client.AccessTokenType = AccessTokenTypes.Reference;

-IdentityServer provides an implementation of the OAuth 2.0 introspection specification which allows APIs to derefence the tokens.
+IdentityServer provides an implementation of the OAuth 2.0 introspection specification which allows APIs to dereference the tokens.
 You can either use our dedicated `introspection middleware <https://github.com/IdentityModel/IdentityModel.AspNetCore.OAuth2Introspection>`_ or use the `identity server authentication middleware <https://github.com/IdentityServer/IdentityServer4.AccessTokenValidation>`_ which can validate both JWTs and reference tokens.

 The introspection endpoint requires authentication - since the client of an introspection endpoint is an API, you configure the secret on the ``ApiResource``::